 Your ID card allows you to use certain University facilities.
 When you apply for your card you can also choose to pay for additional services.
 These services include Sport and Wellbeing membership and an Arts Pass, which gives you discounts on music, theatre and art at the University of Southampton.

-Your fees will be stated in the email and letter sent to you confirming your place on the pre-sessional programme.
+Your fees will be stated in the email sent to you confirming your place on the pre-sessional programme.
 They will also be stated in your CAS statement if you are a student who requires a visa to study in the UK.

 How to pay